How to Join Tables in Power BI

 • It helps in filtering data across connected datasets.

-Types of Joins in Power BI
+Different Types of Table Joins in Power BI

 Power BI offers many types of joins that are similar to SQL: